Holographic entanglement entropy and subregion complexity for excited states of holographic superconductors: Entanglement entropy and complexity for excited states of holographic superconductors in 4-dimensional Einstein-Gauss-Bonnet gravity

-On the other hand, for the fixed temperature, from Figs. \ref{4DZHEE} and \ref{4DZHSC} we find that the larger Gauss-Bonnet parameter $\alpha$ leads to the larger values of the HEE and HSC.
-To further illustrate this, in Figs. \ref{4DZHEEalpha} and \ref{4DZHSCalpha}, we plot the HEE and HSC as a function of the Gauss-Bonnet parameter $\alpha$, respectively, from the ground state to the second excited state at a fixed temperature $T/\sqrt{\rho}=0.02$ with different widths, i.e., $l\sqrt{\rho}=0.80$, $l\sqrt{\rho}=1.00$ and $l\sqrt{\rho}=1.20$.
-We observe clearly that, regardless of the width and the number of nodes, the HEE and HSC increase with the increase of the Gauss-Bonnet parameter $\alpha$.
+On the other hand, for the fixed temperature, from Figs. \ref{4DZHEE} and \ref{4DZHSC} we note that the larger Gauss-Bonnet parameter $\alpha$ leads to the larger values of the HEE and HSC.
+To further illustrate this, in Fig. \ref{4DZHEEHSCalpha}, we plot the HEE and HSC versus the Gauss-Bonnet parameter $\alpha$, respectively, from the ground state to the second excited state at a fixed temperature $T/\sqrt{\rho}=0.02$ with different widths, i.e., $l\sqrt{\rho}=0.80$, $l\sqrt{\rho}=1.00$ and $l\sqrt{\rho}=1.20$.
+We observe clearly that, regardless of the width and the number of nodes, the HEE and HSC increase with the increase of the Gauss-Bonnet correction.
 Moreover, in each panel, the HEE and HSC become larger as the width increases.